Voyagers: The Aurora Frequency

 "I loved your part on Harriet Tubman.
-You spoke as if you met the woman yourself."
+You spoke as if you'd met the woman yourself."

 "I guess her history intrigued me."
 Jeffrey smiled.
-He remembered studying for the talk so hard the night before that he dreamed he did meet her, and they talked over a campfire about slavery and all its evils.
+He remembered studying for the talk so hard the night before that he'd dreamed he did meet her.
+He was twelve years-old and they talked over a campfire about slavery and all its evils…until the slave catchers caught up with them.
+There was another little boy with them.
 It was very vivid, almost like a recollection.
 But he never told that to Tricia.

-Jeffrey watched Tricia putter back and forth around the big country kitchen as she prepared dinner.
+Jeffrey watched Tricia putter back and forth around the spacious country kitchen as she prepared dinner.
 She finally sat across from him with a smile.
-Tricia was tan with large, near black eyes and altogether very pretty.
+Tricia was tan with large, black eyes and altogether very pretty.
 She was Kathy Jones' baby sister.
 When his parents died she was still in college and couldn't take him in.
-Jeffrey's grandmother died the following year and left Tricia the summerhouse that would have went to his parents.
+Jeffrey's grandmother died the following year and left Tricia the summer house that would've went to his parents.

-Tricia saw this as an opportunity to get away from the hustle and bustle and she selflessly took Jeffrey and his dog, Ralph, with her.
+Tricia saw this as an opportunity to get away from the hustle and bustle and her own stress, but when Elizabeth dumped him and threatened an orphanage, she selflessly took Jeffrey and his dog, Ralph, with her.
 Tricia worked as a masseuse and cosmetologist at one of the upscale spas in Saratoga Springs.
 Jeffrey helped her with the bills by taking a part time job at the local supermarket; however, Tricia wanted him to focus on school.
 He was already preparing his college applications for next fall and many of the big ones expressed a keen interest.

 After eating the tasty dinner and begging off the dishes, Jeffrey strolled around the old barns behind their house while giving Ralph his walk.
-Tricia didn't have much use for the barns, but Jeffrey loved to go into the smaller one to read and just meditate on things.
+Tricia didn't have much use for them, but Jeffrey loved to go use the smaller one to read and meditate on things.

-Jeffrey made his way into the back of the barn and sat at a work desk.
-He had cleared it off and made it his own with a few books and small television set.
-He also put in a small cot.
+Jeffrey returned and sat at a work desk at the back of the barn.
+Earlier that week he'd cleared the cobwebs and debris and made it his own with a cot, a few books and small television set.
 Jeffrey still had more cleaning to do.
-He spent fifteen minutes sweeping out the cobwebs and dust and decided to refurbish the space.
+He spent fifteen minutes sweeping and decided to refurbish the space.
 As he moved a very heavy dresser, it kept scraping against a lump on the floor.
 He pushed it in the opposite direction until the space was cleared.

 "Man, you need about three guys to move this thing!
 My arms hurt."
 He was still proud that he did it himself.

-Jeffrey climbed down the rickety ladder, being very careful not to put his foot on any weak spots.
+Jeffrey climbed down the rickety ladder, being very careful not to avoid weak spots.
 He didn't like the feeling that struck him.
 The air smelled musty, with a deep scent of decay.
 The room wasn't as big as he thought, about ten by ten feet, but a decent size for a cellar.
-The walls were dry and lined with cement and stacks of crates were mounted high.
+The walls were dry and lined with cement and stacks of rotting wood crates.
 Jeffrey decided to rummage through them.
-He found nothing until he hit the bottom crate.
+He found nothing until he hit the bottom.
 Hidden within was an old Ham radio, in near perfect condition.

-Jeffrey pulled it out gently; it was partially covered with a small quilt.
+Jeffrey pulled it out gently; it was covered with a small quilt.
 He knew how to work these.
-His father used to have one similar and his grandfather had operated them when he worked for a radio station back in the forties and fifties.
-This model looked even older than that era.
+His father used to have a similar one and his grandfather had operated them when he worked for a radio station in the forties and fifties.
+This model looked even older.
 He was careful not to dismantle the parts or bounce it around.
 The copper coils and black and white dials were still firmly in place on the wooden breadboard.
-When he dug into further, he found a transmitter hook up and headphones.
+When he dug in further, he found a transmitter hook up and headphones.

 "Wow!
 This is totally awesome!"
 He exclaimed.
 "It probably won't get any frequency but it's worth a shot."
 Jeffrey carefully placed his find back in the crate, making sure the quilt cushioned it on the sides.

-The wooden floor inside the room was coated in dust, but he noticed a section that appeared to be re-boarded.
-When he moved the flashlight around, he saw an odd swatch of cloth lying in the far left corner.
+The cement floor was coated in dust, a section of it was missing, filled in with dirt and topped with rotting wood planks. when he moved the flashlight around, he saw an odd swatch of cloth lying in the far left corner.
 He picked it up, it was frayed and red with multicolored threading.
-It resembled a sort of sash.
+It resembled a sash.
 His foot kicked something firm and it clanged against the wall.
 It was a brass colored belt buckle and he examined the design.
 A spread-winged eagle was sculpted in the center.